 ESAs and the schools they serve are constantly working to ensure they have effective employees.
-However, public school systems and ESAs are currently facing a nationwide education personnel shortage.
+However, public school systems and ESAs currently face a nationwide education personnel shortage.
 AESA remains committed to the broader systemic conversation about education personnel shortages.
-AESA also supports a review of educator retention patterns and pathways, both alternative and traditional, including analysis on high-needs schools and teacher diversity.
+AESA also supports a review and strengthening of educator retention patterns and pathways, both alternative and traditional, including analysis of high-needs schools and teacher diversity.